E. W. Scripps (businessman)

-Edward Willis Scripps (June 18, 1854 – March 12, 1926), was an American newspaper publisher and, together with his sister Ellen Browning Scripps, founder of The E. W. Scripps Company, a diversified media conglomerate, and United Press news service.
-It became United Press International (UPI) when International News Service (INS) merged with United Press in 1958.
+Edward Willis Scripps (June 18, 1854 – March 12, 1926) was an American newspaper publisher.
+He and his sister Ellen Browning Scripps founded the E. W. Scripps Company, today a diversified media conglomerate, as well as the United Press news service (which became United Press International (UPI) when International News Service (INS) merged with United Press in 1958).
 The E. W. Scripps School of Journalism at Ohio University is named for him.

 Early life

 E. W. Scripps was born and raised in Rushville, Illinois, to James Mogg Scripps from London, and Julia Adeline Osborne (third wife) from New York.

 E. W., as with many businessmen of his day, went by his initials rather than writing out his first and middle name.
 He often signed his middle name as "Wyllis".

 E. W. was a prolific consumer of whisky and cigars, according to his confidential assistant Gilson Gardner, and was said to drink a gallon (3.79 L) each day while bearing a lit cigar at all waking hours.